Products

 Description

-Hypoaspis (Stratiolaelaps scimitus, formerly Hypoaspis miles) are robust soil- dwelling predatory mites that feed on a wide range of soft-bodied organisms.
+Hypoaspis (Stratiolaelaps scimitus, formerly Hypoaspis miles) are robust soil-dwelling predatory mites that feed on a wide range of soft-bodied organisms.
 They are particularly useful predators of the egg and larval stages of fungus gnats and shore flies.
 Hypoaspis also feed on thrips (including western flower thrips) that drop to the soil to pupate.
 This predator is widely used around the world and plays an especially important role in greenhouses and nurseries where fungus gnats are a serious threat.

 Hypoaspis grow to about 1 mm.
 Adults are brown and the juvenile stages are pale or clear.
 At 25°C they develop from egg to adult in under 2 weeks.
 They can survive lengthy periods without prey, feeding instead on algae and plant debris.
 Individuals may live for several months under favourable conditions.

-Download our Hypoaspis technical information sheet here
+Download our Hypoaspis tech sheet

 Target pests